 Where to stay: As you'd expect, you'll be spoilt for choice when picking where to stay in San Francisco.
 From luxury chains such as the InterContinental and the Hyatt Regency to the chic apartments offered by Sonder – Hayes Valley, you'll find something to suit every traveller and budget.

-More hotels: For a comprehensive selection of San Fran accommodation, broken down by area, read our guide to where to stay in San Francisco.
+More hotels: For a comprehensive selection of San Fran accommodation, broken down by area, read our guide to where to stay in San Francisco Dropdown content.

 What else to do in the area: There's so much to see and do in San Francisco.
-Take a cruise round Golden Gate Bay, explore the city on an electric-bike tour, discover the streets of Chinatown by night, or – for those with deep pockets – see the Napa Valley from a whole new angle by taking to the skies in a hot-air balloon.
+Take a cruise around Golden Gate Bay, explore the city on an electric-bike tour, discover the streets of Chinatown, or – for those with deep pockets – see the Napa Valley from a whole new angle by taking to the skies in a hot-air balloon.